amd-afa/E-Commerce-Restaurant-App/e_commerce_restaurant/README.md

 # e_commerce_restaurant

-A new Flutter project for E-Commerce Restaurant App where the user can discover new food-boxes and add it to cart then submit it to order
+A new Flutter project for E-Commerce Restaurant App called FRESHII where the user can discover new food-boxes and add it to cart then submit it to order

 ## Screenshots